Legal Resources for Washington Small Business Owners During the COVID-19 Pandemic

 - If a business’s negligent or intentional actions lead to personal injury, a business may be sued for damages, including medical expenses, lost wages, and pain and suffering.

 - In Washington, generally speaking, employees cannot sue their employers for personal injuries (because the matter is handled through worker’s compensation instead).
+However, at least one COVID-19 wrongful death lawsuit has been filed against an employer in another state, and it’s possible we’ll see this type of litigation in Washington.

 - In the past, only certain industries have been at particular risk for lawsuits arising out of illnesses.
 For example, restaurants may be liable for instances of food poisoning and hospitals may be liable for contaminated instruments.
 COVID-19 puts us in a whole new arena.
 Lawsuits against the cruise ships claiming negligent handling of the virus have already started.
 It is probably a good time to review your liability insurance policy limits.